Home Risk management Sortino Ratio – What Is A Good Number? (Formula, Calculation and Definition)

 σd = Standard deviation of the downside returns

 The higher the Sortino Ratio, the better because a higher value indicates that the portfolio is more efficient and does not take on unnecessary risk without being rewarded with higher returns.
-When the Sortino Ratio is very low or negative, it means that the investment does not get rewarded for taking on additional risk.
+When the Sortino Ratio is very low or negative, the investment is not rewarded for taking on additional risk.

 The Sortino Ratio measures the risk-adjusted return of an investment asset, portfolio, or strategy using only the downside risk.
-So it is a useful way for analysts, portfolio managers, and retail investors to evaluate an investment’s return per unit of bad risk over a specified period of time.
-Additionally, it helps to determine the amount of additional returns generated by an investment in relation to its downside risk.
+So it is a useful way for analysts, portfolio managers, and retail investors to evaluate an investment’s return per unit of bad risk over a specified period.
+Additionally, it helps to determine the amount of additional returns an investment generates in relation to its downside risk.

 Because the Sortino Ratio uses only the downside deviation as its risk measure, it excludes the upside volatility, which is beneficial to investors and should not be considered a risk.
-Hence, it addresses the problem inherent in using total risk or standard deviation of both the positive and negative returns in calculating a risk-adjusted return as it’s the case with the Sharpe Ratio.
+Hence, it addresses the problem inherent in using total risk or standard deviation of both the positive and negative returns in calculating a risk-adjusted return, as is the case with the Sharpe Ratio.

 Therefore, it is better to use the Sortino Ratio when analyzing strategies/portfolios that have a positive skew in their performance distributions, such as buy options, since it will rightly give them better scores.
 On the other hand, portfolios/strategies that are capped on the upside (with negative skews), such as sell options that have streams of small, positive, and consistent returns but with potential for large, though infrequent negative returns, are duly penalized by the Sortino Ratio.
 If it’s the Sharpe ratio, it would treat them equally despite the bad risk associated with sell options.

-You can compare the Sortino Ratio for different portfolios to find out which delivered the greatest downside risk-adjusted return over a given period since the ratio measures excess return per unit of downside risk.
-In finance, the Sortino Ratio has been found very useful in many ways, but here, we will only consider a few examples.
+You can compare the Sortino Ratio for different portfolios to determine which delivered the greatest downside risk-adjusted return over a given period since the ratio measures excess return per unit of downside risk.
+The Sortino Ratio has been found very useful in finance in many ways, but here, we will only consider a few examples.

 1. Comparing funds